How to Find Contractors for Your Home's Exterior Finishing

 - Cons: Harder to verify authenticity.

-- How to search: Professional groups, regularity and content of posts, photos/videos of the process, comments from real clients.
+- How to search: Professional groups, the frequency and content of posts, photos and videos of the process, and comments from real clients.

-- Recommendations: Ask for portfolio/contacts, do not make decisions on the spot, avoid crews offering "all types of work at low prices".
+- Recommendations: Ask for a portfolio and contacts, don't make decisions on the spot, and steer clear of crews that offer "every type of work at low prices."

-Step 2: Initial Screening – What to Look for Immediately?
+Step 2: Initial Screening — What to Look for Right Away

 When reviewing candidates, pay attention to: